-Chrism Mass is a Holy Mass celebrated by the bishop at the diocese’s cathedral church on Holy Thursday morning.
-Joined by the priests of the diocese, the celebration manifests the priests’ unity with their bishop.
+Chrism Mass is the Holy Mass celebrated by the bishop at the diocese’s cathedral church on Holy Thursday morning.
+Joined by the priests in the diocese, the celebration manifests the priests’ unity with their bishop.

 In the celebration, the bishop blesses three oils, namely the oil of catechumens, the oil of the infirm, and the Holy Chrism.
 These oils blessed will then be used in the sacraments of Baptism, Confirmation, Anointing of the Sick, and Holy Orders administered throughout the year in the diocese.

 Oil has been symbolic in the Scriptures that the early Church adopted its use in their sacramental rituals.
 In the Bible, it symbolizes “sanctification, healing, strengthening, beautification, dedication, consecration, and sacrifice.”